debug45/PermissionWizard/README.md

 - Local Network and Location permissions cannot be requested using async/await
 - Bluetooth permission always returns `.granted` on simulators
 - Local Network permission does not work on simulators
-- Music permission does not work on simulators with iOS 12

 ## Roadmap